madison-college-rails/git-workshop-spring-2014/BASICS.md

 # Commit a change this time.
-echo "A quick chop jolted my big sexy frozen wives." >> <USERNAME>.txt git commit -a -m "More text."
+echo "A quick chop jolted my big sexy frozen wives." >> <USERNAME>.txt git add <USERNAME>.txt git commit -m "More text."

 # Let's say you know something is missing from this commit, but you're
 # not yet sure what, so you would like to cancel it and re-commit later.